How did Howling Hops begin?

 We took it one step further at the Tank Bar: 10 tanks with the taps pouring beer directly from them.
 It’s super simple and it works well.
 Instead of washing kegs all day we can do other interesting stuff like, er, brewing beer.

-In normal times, you can drink our beer super fresh, straight from the tanks 7 days a week.
-Nowadays, who knows?
-Check out the Tank Bar page for the latest way we’re doing things in the current restrictions.
+You can drink our beer super fresh, straight from the tanks 7 days a week.
+Check out the Tank Bar page for the latest tank menu.